-The project's long-term vision is to integrate SFA findings into multiscale modeling approaches to understand and predict relevant environmental processes.
-The project is supported by the Department of Energy’s (DOE) Office of Biological and Environmental Research (BER) as part of BER's Subsurface Biogeochemical Research (SBR) program.
-The goal is to advance fundamental understanding of coupled biogeochemical processes in complex subsurface environments to enable system-level environmental prediction and decision support.
+The project's long-term vision is to develop a mechanistic understanding of and ability to model the coupled hydrological, geochemical, and biological processes controlling water quality in these wetlands, as well as the implications of these processes for watersheds commonly found in humid U.S. regions.
+The project is supported by DOE's Office of Biological and Environmental Research (BER) as part of BER's Subsurface Biogeochemical Research (SBR) program.
+SBR's goal is to advance fundamental understanding of coupled biogeochemical processes in complex subsurface environments to enable system-level environmental prediction and decision support.

 From nanometer to meter scales, the Wetland Hydro-biogeochemistry SFA seeks to identify and understand hydrologically driven biogeochemical processes that create redox dynamic conditions and are a major driver of groundwater and surface water quality within riparian wetland environments.